Loss of China: Effect of the Marshall Mission

+McCarran Report

-The report of the Senate Internal Security Subcommittee in 1951 written by Senator Pat McCarran concluded that China was indeed "lost" because of the policy followed by the State Department, declaring: "Owen Lattimore and John Carter Vincent were influential in bringing about a change in United States policy [...] favorable to the Chinese Communists."
+The report of the Senate Internal Security Subcommittee in 1951, written by Senator Pat McCarran, concluded that China was indeed "lost" because of the policy followed by the State Department, declaring: "Owen Lattimore and John Carter Vincent were influential in bringing about a change in United States policy [...] favorable to the Chinese Communists."
 Although McCarran was careful not to call Lattimore a Soviet spy in his report, which would have allowed him to sue for libel, he came very close with the statement: "Owen Lattimore was, from some time beginning in the 1930s, a conscious, articulate instrument of the Soviet conspiracy."

 In response to the McCarran report, an editorial in The Washington Post attacked the thesis "that China was a sort of political dependency of the United States to be retained or given away to Moscow by a single administrative decision taken in Washington":

 It was not.
 China was—and still is—a vast continental land, diverse and disunited, peopled by some half a billion human beings—most of them living at a level of bare subsistence, immemorially exploited by landlords and harassed by warlords, in the throes of revolutionary pressures and counter-pressures that have been felt the world over.
 The United States has never at any time been in a position to exercise more than a minor influence on China's destiny.
 China was lost by the Chinese."

+Political impact

+As a result of events like the Chinese Communist's victory, public opinion on Marshall's overall record became bitterly divided along party lines.
+In 1952, Dwight Eisenhower, who was running for President, refused to defend any of Marshall's policies.
+Eisenhower also denounced the Truman administration's failures in Korea, and campaigned alongside McCarthy.
+The personal relationship between Eisenhower and Truman was damaged by these campaign strategies, however Eisenhower won the election and became president in 1953, the first Republican to do so since Herbert Hoover in 1928.